a7ul/vscode-bigtable/README.md

 ## Features

-**Query bigtable instances**
+- Query bigtable instances

   - by rowkeys
   - by ranges
   - by prefixes
   - Advanced query using a json syntax

+- Supports connecting to local bigtable emulators

 ## Screenshots